 Clematis is a genus of climbing vines popular in gardens for their very showy flowers and attractive, whirlwind-like seed clusters shortly after.
 Since the flowers are the most important aspect of these plants, their bloom time dictates when and how to prune.

-This article outlines general pruning care and things to think about for clematis pruning.
-Once you know a little about your own plant, my step by step guide will take you through pruning your specific variety.
+Once you know a little about your own plant, a step by step guide may help you through the pruning process of your specific variety.

 Clematis is the scientific name and the most common name for this group of plants, but some of the old and popular species are also called traveler’s joy, virgin’s bower, and old man’s beard.

-The First Winter: Cut Back to Develop the Roots
+Cutting Back to Develop the Roots During First Winter

 This method will sacrifice most of the flowers if the plant is a spring-bloomer.
 This is worth it if you can wait for flowers, but maybe you can compromise with your plant: you might try cutting down nearly all of your vine as Ruth suggests, but leaving a few trained canes up until they flower.